 One of the best degrees for working abroad — and making a decent salary — is engineering.
 Civil engineers, for instance, play a significant role in developing infrastructure, and there’s a great demand for these workers abroad.
 As an environmental engineer, you may travel the world to learn about climate trends and countrywide actions.
 Another option is petroleum engineering.

 Before you graduate, decide which country you’d like to work in.
-Would you prefer to stay in a rural area or high-tech city?
+Would you prefer to stay in a rural area or a high-tech city?
 Once you know the answer, start searching international job boards.
 Your school may also have an alumni network that can help.
 Once you find a desirable position, send your application, and cover letter in the region’s native language.

 If you want to be a travel photographer, you’ll need to find people who require your skills.
 Market your services to those hosting destination weddings or embarking on record-breaking adventures.
 If you don’t mind taking risks, you can also photograph war zones or areas hit by natural disasters.